Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Introduction

-While this limited experiment is promising, it begs the question: does mBERT learn a cross-lingual space that supports zero-shot transfer?
-In this work, we evaluate mBERT as a zero-shot cross-lingual transfer model on five different NLP tasks: natural language inference, document classification, named entity recognition, part-of-speech tagging, and dependency parsing.
-We show that it achieves competitive or even state-of-the-art performance with the recommended fine-tune all parameters scheme \cite{devlin2018BERT}.
+While XNLI results are promising, the question remains: does mBERT learn a cross-lingual space that supports zero-shot transfer?
+We evaluate mBERT as a zero-shot cross-lingual transfer model on five different NLP tasks: natural language inference, document classification, named entity recognition, part-of-speech tagging, and dependency parsing.
+We show that it achieves competitive or even state-of-the-art performance with the recommended fine-tune all parameters scheme \cite{devlin-etal-2019-bert}.
 Additionally, we explore different fine-tuning and feature extraction schemes and demonstrate that with parameter freezing, we further outperform the suggested fine-tune all approach.
-Furthermore, we explore the extent to which mBERT generalizes away from language specific features by measuring accuracy on a language ID task using each layer of mBERT.
-Finally, we measure how subword tokenization influences cross-lingual transfer by measuring subword overlap between languages.
+Furthermore, we explore the extent to which mBERT generalizes away from a specific language by measuring accuracy on language ID using each layer of mBERT.
+Finally, we show how subword tokenization influences transfer by measuring subword overlap between languages.